EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 The simple enrollment protocol is a 2-pass protocol between EALS client ( an IoT devices) and EALS server (a CA- Certification Authority), see {{fig-simple-enroll}}.
 The protocol assumes that both EALS client and EALS server implement CoAP and the Object-Security option of CoAP (OSCOAP).

+OSCOAP assumes the existence of a shared secret between an EALS client and server.
+The shared secret may be obtained by running a key agreement algorithm or by an aid of a trusted third party.
+Mutual authentication and authorization occurs during this key agreement stage.
+The simple enrollment protocol may also be run directly with a pre-shared key.
-TBD.
-Add paragraph stating that authentication and authorization of EALS client and server is implicit to the shared key protecting the /eals resource.
+In that case, authentication and authorization of EALS client and server is implicit to the shared key protecting the /eals resource.

 ~~~~~~~~~~~